StephenCruzWright/screen-resizer/README.md

 # Screen Resizer

 The **Screen Resizer** project is a tool designed to help users easily adjust and manage screen resolutions.
-Whether you're a developer testing responsive designs or a user needing quick resolution changes, this tool simplifies the process.
+Whether you're a developer testing responsive designs or a user needing quick resolution changes for their broken screen, this tool simplifies the process.

 ## Features